Patrick FISHER

 crankshaft 2, three-cylinder 10a radial arrangement.
 Three arms

-are positioned in the same rotary direction about and connected to
+are positioned in the same rotary direction about and connected

-inner-ring 39e positioned within a laterally-sliding outer-ring
+swiveling spherical inner-ring 39e positioned within a

-39a socket.
-The inner-ring contact wear is very low because of a
+wear is very low because of a relatively large contact surface

-relatively large contact surface area.
-The 120[deg.] power strokes
+area.
+The 120[deg.] power strokes for the FIG. 5 2-stroke design

-for the FIG. 5 2-stroke design allow this arrangement to be well
+allow this arrangement to be well suited for lightweight and

-As an option, one cylinder can be repositioned to its opposite
+can be repositioned to its opposite side for providing a

-side for providing a three-cylinder semiradial.
-Also, an
+three-cylinder semiradial.
+Also, an additional three cylinders

 The novel engine design of one piston attached to one yoke-arm

-provides the advantage of reduced crankpin roller bearing sliding
+provides the advantage of reduced crankpin roller bearing

-yoke-arm crankshaft.
-The prior art opposed cylinder has a single
+with the novel yoke-arm crankshaft.
+The prior art opposed

-yoke-follower with the characteristic of roller bearing reversal
+cylinder has a single yoke-follower with the characteristic of

-during each stroke which promotes crankpin roller bearing wear.
+roller bearing reversal during each stroke which promotes

-The yoke-arm single cylinder arrangement has limited bearing
+crankpin roller bearing wear.
+The yoke-arm single cylinder

-reversal and results in long bearing life.
-This long bearing life
+bearing life.
+This long bearing life advantage extends to

-advantage extends to multicylinder arrangements of the invention.
+multicylinder arrangements of the invention.
+Additionally, the

-Additionally, the yoke-arm crankshaft mechanism has lower piston
+yoke-arm crankshaft mechanism has lower piston friction,

-variety of low cost cylinder arrangements.
+low cost cylinder arrangements.

 In FIGS. 6-18, there are shown alternative piston machine

-arrangements which operate with variations of the invention's cam
+arrangements which operate with variations of the invention's

-provide 2-stroke arrangements that can replace conventional
+machines provide 2-stroke arrangements that can replace

-4-stroke engines while offering advantages.
+conventional 4-stroke engines while offering advantages.

 Similar to the invention's yoke-arm crankshaft, the cam